basilhayek/basilhayek.github.io/_posts/2021-03-17-beacons-and-adherence.md

 title: Beacons and Adherence
 published: true
 ---
 I recently started taking medicine to help manage my cholesterol levels.
-I opted for pragmatism as opposed to thinking I'd manage it via diet and exercise alone.
+I decided this was better than thinking I'd manage it via diet and exercise alone.

 Twenty-four days after my first 30-day fill, I have 11 pills left.
 If I have perfect adherence and refill when I'm out of supply, I'll have a PDC of 86%.
 As adherence goes, not bad.
 But if I extrapolate based on my (short) history, I'll be just under that 80% adherence threshold.